GACJ/callingitround/content/docs/calling/6_less_common_calling_positions/index.md

 _Which of these calling positions are the "most important" and why?_

 In the table above, only Fifths, Fourths, and Middle are technically "new".
-Before and In were covered in the previous subsection on calling positions.
+Before and In were covered in the previous section on calling positions.
 If you are only going to learn one of the new calling positions at a time, **Middle** is the one to focus on first.

 Why?
 It's used in a huge variety of compositions.
 In my experience, knowledge of only Home, Wrong, and Middle will allow one access to a huge array of touches, quarters, and even peals.
 Okay, I hear you ask, but _why_ those three?